Artificial intelligence, or AI, transforms how humans interact, think, and execute ideas.

 For introverted content creators, identifying what people are searching for allows introverts to create intellectual property through articles, books, blogs, podcasts, and videos that address compelling problems.

-In the past, individuals relied on focus groups and surveys to determine what people thought about various topics.
+Previously, individuals relied on focus groups and surveys to determine what people thought about various topics.
 Such measures attempted to predict behavior.

 Today, Google Analytics allows researchers to quantify and test behavior.